Did you know it's Rosacea Awareness Month?

 Sensitive skin can be particularly prone to temperature fluctuations, with Rosacea being the most common skin condition that develops as a result.

-Very cold weather, interspersed with explosions of hot, dry central heating, can destroy the skin prone to rosacea and lead to flare-ups.
+Very cold weather, interspersed with hot, dry central heating, can destroy rosacea-prone skin and cause flare-ups.

-Humid, sunny weather can also be a trigger – understanding how your skin reacts is key to fighting your rosacea.
+Likewise, damp and sunny weather can be a trigger – understanding how your skin reacts is key to controlling your rosacea.

 WHAT IS ROSACEA?